top of page

 Sound healing addresses this at the sensory level, not the cognitive one.

-How sound healing supports overstimulation
+How sound healing supports overstimulation?

 Sound healing works through vibration, rhythm and frequency.